 So why movies and TV?

-I have had a huge passion for Film & TV from a young age, especially stunt/action driven productions.
+I have had a huge passion for Film & TV from a young age, especially stunt and action driven productions.

-Due to my real life action skills, felt that my experiences left me very well placed to add a realistic dimension to film.
+Due to my wealth of real life action skills, I felt that my experiences left me very well placed to add a realistic dimension to film.

 After teaching martial arts to stunt performers and training in the 6 skills I trained in to join the official register.
-Decided to steer clear of what I had seen and go Independent.
+I decided to steer clear of what I had seen and go Independent.

-I have seen too many "Stage combatants" with no real fight experience, and are fine with classical aspects, and too many "martial artists" that think you just hit each other with no thought of possible injury to actors, injury causing continuity issues and camera angle problems etc. I feel you need to know both ends of the spectrum and all in between, and more for the perfect fight.
+I have seen too many "Stage combatants" with no real fight experience, and are fine with classical aspects, and too many "martial artists" that think you just hit each other with no thought of possible injury to actors, or injury causing continuity issues as well as camera angle problems etc. I feel you need to know both ends of the spectrum and all in between, and even more for the perfect fight.

 Where are we now?

-We have a trusted team of talented peformers, skilled in multiple disciplines and safety, and trained further by us, that share our passion, an extensive range of kit, equipment, and stunt weaponry and are ready to help make your action scenes awesome.
+We have a trusted team of talented peformers, skilled in multiple disciplines and safety, and trained further by us.
+That share our passion and drive.
+We have an extensive range of equipment, and stunt weaponry and are ready to help make your action scenes awesome.

-For more info, see www.mark-johnston.net or click the imdb logo
+For more info, see Mark's website via link or click the imdb logo